foothill-security/secure-code-training/code-review/java/concurrency/README.md

 # Concurrency Code Review

 ## Overview
-Review this code for concurrency issues and suggest a solution via a PR or create an issue explaining how to approach it
+Review this code for concurrency issues and suggest a solution via a PR or create an issue explaining how to approach the fix.

 ## Some Background
 This is taken from an older version of WebGoat and cleaned up to be more reviewable in the time we have.